zhpinkman/armed-bandit/results/waiting-monetary-value-prospect-theory/README.md

 |*The average rate of using the best action - Agent's estimation of the reward function with c = 10*|

-As you can see with higher c values the agent converges sooner to higher rates of using the best action.
+As you can see with higher c values that correspond to the more regret for getting late for the class, the agent converges sooner to higher rates of using the best action.
 But all of them will eventually converge to the best action with a reasonable rate of using that action that is worth noticing.

 ---